davormz/drink-advisor/README.md

 ```

 ### Create a project directly from the archetype - From scratch
+This project was created using a maven archetype.
 To start the project completely from scratch execute the maven archetype command:
 ```
 mvn archetype:generate "-DarchetypeGroupId=org.apache.maven.archetypes" "-DarchetypeArtifactId=maven-archetype-webapp" "-DarchetypeVersion=1.4"
 ```